liujianuuei/Idonotunderstand/tryssm/BookHub/README.md

 #### Deploy

+Use IntelliJ IDEA to deploy war to Tomcat, just click to run BookHub Tomcat server configured just now.

-Use Maven Tomcat plugin to deploy war.
+Alternatively you can use Maven Tomcat plugin to deploy war, which is recommended.

 Files need to change:

 - {Maven_HOME}\conf\settings.xml
 - {Tomcat_HOME}\conf\tomcat-users.xml